scarborough-courtney/ohimanual/tutorials/toolbox_manual/using_the_ohi_toolbox_app.md

     + This option will appear if the layer identified has multiple years

 ### Overview of display options
-The default display option for the Data page is Map view; Histogram and Table view are also possible.
+The default display option for the Data page is Map view; Histogram and Table views are also possible.
 These options are presented as tabs located above the map.
 For all visualization options, statistics and metadata are displayed below the drop-down menus on the left side of the page.

 ### Map
 The map displays data for every region as reported in the 2013 global assessment.